wilsonliaows/docs/connectors/slack/triggers.md

 ![Target URL](/assets/images/connectors/slack/target-url.png)
 *Target URL for your app to send events to*

+Event names don't have to be unique in your Workato workspace &mdash; this means that you can use same event name in multiple Slack recipes.
+This allows you to trigger those recipes using a single event, if it suits your use case.

 To enable event subscriptions, go to your Slack app's page (it should look something like 'https://api.slack.com/apps/{your_app_id}' &mdash; your app ID is unique to your app).
 Under Event Subscriptions, turn on 'Enable Events', then paste the URL from your New event trigger into the Request URL field and click Save.